 Georgie’s first taste of freedom as he enjoys a romp in the forest with his new friends

 One thing we can all be certain of is that life is going to happen to us.
 You can hide in a dark closet, but be sure that life will still find you.
 Keep the oars of life firmly in hand and you have a better chance of steering life in the direction you want it to go.
 Cover your eyes and ears and you will be carried along with the current.
-The problem with allowing yourself to drift on the current is that it’s usually destined for the waterfall. winter icicles at The Llama Sanctuary Direct your life and your story is much more likely to have a happy ending and that also goes for the pets and animals that you have chosen to care for.
+The problem with allowing yourself to drift on the current is that it’s usually destined for the waterfall.
+Direct your life and your story is much more likely to have a happy ending and that also goes for the pets and animals that you have chosen to care for.
 Think ahead to where they will end up if something happens to you.
 Yes, the SPCA, the horse rescue center, the donkey refuge or the llama sanctuary will be there to pick up the pieces.
 Why not pay it forward now and contribute in some meaningful way to one of the thousands of animal sanctuaries established around the world?
 It’s not just money that’s needed (although money is always in short supply) but donating essential things like water bowls and buckets, tools and tarpaulins, fence posts and gates, barrows and shovels and blankets and bedding and a myriad other things that it takes to provide care for a large number of animals of any kind.
 Dependable hands of volunteers are also welcomed!

 It always seems like The Llama Sanctuary is asking for help, but that’s because it’s true.
 Monetary outgoings constantly exceed receipts.
 Somehow, we have to provide enough to feed forty mouths (including our own).
 It’s humbling to write this and hold out my hat for a few more coins; it feels unnerving, like not being in control.
 But we are in control, because we have committed to a direction.
 That direction involves acquiring a lot more land in order to provide a much better service for a great many more animals, as well as people.